Voiture État à 2 étages: Design

 The design was revolutionary for its use of aluminium as well as steel to reduce weight.
 Although unpowered, each rake of seven cars had a driving trailer at one end and were pushed and pulled by a steam locomotive, such as the 141 TC Ouest and 141 TD Ouest.
 The cars possessed two vestibules, each with two sets of doors and stairs to allow passage from one deck to the next.
 The upper deck had rows of five seats whilst the lower deck had rows of four as they had to fit between the frames.
 The driving trailers allowed the driver to control the steam engine from the driving cab in the opposite end carriage while the locomotive was pushing, using controls actuated by compressed air pipes running through the train.

 Service

 The first ten carriages were delivered by Brissonneau et Lotz, now part of Alstom, in 1933.
 The Voiture État à 2 étages were used as permanently coupled sets of carriages and used for réversibilité (push-pull operation), driving the train from the end passenger car and the steam locomotive pushing, on the Réseau Saint-Lazare.
 They often operated once in the morning, taking commuters to work, and once in the evening, returning them back home.
 They were also briefly used on the Réseau Montparnasse in shorter sets of six cars.

 Fifty cars were built, which accommodated the increasing suburban traffic from the beginning of the 20th century.
-They were supplemented by 380 Bidel passenger cars and 200 EMUs.
+They were supplemented by 380 Talbot passenger cars and 200 Standard EMUs.
 The last of the class were only withdrawn in 1984, after introduction of the VB2N in 1975.